European-XFEL/Karabo/doc/howto/cppDevice.rst

 (3) Only use try/catch blocks if you want to react on an exception (by driving the device into "Error" state for example), else trust in Karabo handling them

-Now in the intialize function (which is automatically called once the constructor finished)
+Now in the initialize function (which is automatically called once the constructor finished)

 .. code-block:: c++